Skip to content

 Why is the surgery performed through the abdomen rather than the back?

 Intervertebral discs sit at the front of the spinal column, while the spinal nerves run through the spinal canal at the back.
-By approaching from the front, the surgeon can remove the damaged disc and place a Prodisc® L implant without the need to disturb spinal nerves, which is why the risk of nerve damage from this procedure is very low.
+By approaching from the front, the surgeon can replace the damaged disc with an artificial one without disturbing spinal nerves, which is why the risk of nerve damage from this procedure is very low.

 How long will I be off work after lumbar disc replacement?